-The Health Centre is staffed by four registered nurses, who are on the current NMC Register (Nursing and Midwifery Council).
+The Health Centre is staffed by four NMC registered healthcare professionals (Nursing and Midwifery Council).

-Before a student enters the School a medical card is sent to parents/guardians requesting details of past and current medical conditions and treatment, as well as known allergies and vaccination history.
+Before a student enters the School, a medical card is sent to parents/guardians requesting details of past and current medical conditions and treatment, as well as known allergies and vaccination history.
 The School's Health Centre must receive a completed Medical Card prior to admission.
 Where appropriate, a consultation regarding any specific health needs will be made.

-In addition, every year, parents/guardians must complete the on-line Annual Medical Consent.
+In addition, every year, parents/guardians must complete the on-line Annual Consent.
 This is an online submission form, consenting to:

-The School Nurse giving mild analgesia and emergency treatment to a student and accessing emergency medical and dental treatment, in each case if the need arises (in accordance with Nursing-Midwifery Council (NMC) Administration of Medicines Policy);
+The School Nurse giving mild analgesia and emergency treatment to a student and accessing emergency medical and dental treatment, in each case if the need arises (in accordance with NMC Administration of Medicines Policy);